Many first-time homebuyers are surprised to learn there isn't one uniform set of guidelines and requirements for a VA home loan.

 For example, Lender A might be willing to work with your high DTI ratio, while Lender B may deny your loan application out of the gate.
-Or Lender A might be fine with your 600 FICO score, while Lender B wants at least a 620 score.
+Or Lender A might be okay with your 600 FICO score, while Lender B wants at least a 660 score.

-For prospective buyers, there isn’t an easy way to compare lender overlays without talking to lenders about your particular situation.
-Most don’t advertise or publish their in-house guidelines.
+There isn't an easy way for prospective buyers to compare lender overlays without talking to lenders about your particular situation.
+Most don't advertise or publish their in-house guidelines.

 Some lenders may be able to work with borrowers who have dented credit, higher DTI ratios and other risk factors.
 The only way to know is to start asking.

 If nothing else, you'll begin to get a clearer sense of what it'll take to land a home loan.